turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetEmitterVelocity(Vector value)
 - SetEmitterRadius(float radius)

+### Video
+The video interface consists of two types of objects: Video and VideoInstance.
+Note: these are the underlying objects that VideoComponents use in the scene, to easily set videos to materials or lights, look at the [VideoComponent](#videocomponent) object that you can use with the scene's entity component system.

+#### Video
+The Video object stores the compressed video data in a GPU buffer
+- [constructor]Video(string filename)	-- loads an MP4 video file (currently only the H264 internal compression format is supported)
+- IsValid() : bool	-- returns true if the video was successfully created

+#### VideoInstance
+The VideoInstance object is responsible to decode the video frames and output them to textures.
+One Video can be decoded with multiple VideoInstances to display frames of the video at different timings.
+Normally yout would use one VideoInstance for a video, unless you want to show the video multiple times at once at different locations.
+- [constructor]VideoInstance(Video video)	-- creates a decoder instance for the video data
+- IsValid() : bool	-- returns true if the video instance was successfully created

 #### Submix Types
 The submix types group sound instances together to be controlled together
 - [outer]SUBMIX_TYPE_SOUNDEFFECT : int  -- sound effect group